oasis9/Pepperoni-Sandwich/README.md

 	Password: pepperoni
 ```

+The credentials are, amusingly, hardcoded.
+They can be defined in html/auth.php

 ## Datasets

 Our aim was to use public transport, accident, traffic, and corridor access data to optimize directions for the driver and the passenger, as well as the environment.